DieterSteinhauser/project_documentation/sphinx/engineering/condenser_microphone.rst

 .. figure:: fet_mic_images/image003.png
   :align: center

-  Figure 3: Input section of the circuit.
+  Input section of the circuit.
 Electret Capsule JFET wiring diagram.

 .. figure:: fet_mic_images/image004.png
   :align: center

-  Figure 4: Time constant and cutoff frequency equation.
+  Time constant and cutoff frequency equation.

 The 1M potentiometer that is connected to the 1Gigaohm resistor applies tuning this filter by adding resistance in series to the development of the signal.Identical load resistors are applied to the source and drain of the FET,